 It is strongly encouraged that all required online Sapling Homework, opening course/data or other applicable files in Sakai, or other be done on a reliable wired internet connection [not wireless], that of which the University itself provides in the Information Commons and various computer labs on the Lake Shore Campus.
-Under NO circumstances will excuses of "technical difficulties" be accepted as this syllabus is stating all students should use a wired internet University computer [not wireless internet] to submit work in Sapling Homework online, open course/data or other applicable files, etc. This list is not exhaustive and do note that any activities this course may require a computer or internet connection for should be completed using University computers with wired internet connection.
+Under NO circumstances will excuses of "technical difficulties" be accepted as this syllabus is stating all students should use a wired internet University computer [not wireless internet] to submit work in Sapling Homework online, open course/data or other applicable files, view or download items from Sakai, etc. This list is not exhaustive and do note that any activities this course may require a computer or internet connection for should be completed using University computers with wired internet connection.
 Use of home internet [wired or wireless], University wireless, or public wireless is at your, the student's, own risk.
-It is not prohibited but as Instructor has stated in this syllabus, Instructor is not responsible for ANY technical difficulties of non-University devices [cell phone, tablet, home/work/public wireless internet or computer].
+It is not prohibited but as the Instructor has stated in this syllabus, the Instructor is not responsible for ANY technical difficulties of non-University devices [cell phone, tablet, home/work/public wireless internet or computer].
+The Instructor will not accept any excuses of the sort.
 Do not submit items using a cell phone or a tablet device as these do not count as reliable internet connection tools.